kaushikichowdhury/MA-Thesis-Assets/README.md

 ### Notebook Access
 Due to unresolved widget metadata issues, the notebook in this repository may not render correctly in all environments.

-- JSON-validated version (made with JSONLint): available in this repository
+- JSON-validated version (made with JSONLint) available in this repository
-- Working version (Google Colab): https://colab.research.google.com/drive/1L3mcMCQ-bIQq6txSzfbPVgb2EGkZkhWf?usp=sharing
+- Working version available via [Google Colab](https://colab.research.google.com/drive/1L3mcMCQ-bIQq6txSzfbPVgb2EGkZkhWf?usp=sharing)

 The Colab version reflects the intended structure and execution of the notebook.